Ingibjorg/Ingibjorg.github.io/README.md

 #### **BSc Software Engineering** | [Reykjavik University](https://www.ru.is/)
 2015 - 2017 | Reykjavik, Iceland
 - Co-founder of /sys/tur, an organization for female students at the CS department.
 PR officer in 2013-14 and President in 2014-15.
-- Independant research project: Curriculum for teaching with tablets in Elementary Schools
+- Independant research project: Curriculum for teaching with tablets in elementary schools.

 # Skills
 ```